On Air Now 04:00 PM - 06:00 PM

 Host: The closest partisan race in Sarasota brought us Mike Moran as the next Tax Collector.
 We are looking at Moran’s recent clashes with tax collectors in Florida, and his role at the PACE funding agency.

 Johannes Werner: Yesterday, Sarasota voters elected Mike Moran as county tax collector.
-They did so by the narrowest margin in any of the local races — beating nine-time incumbent Barbara Ford-Coates with 51.27% of the vote.
+Moran won by the narrowest margin in any of the local races — edging out nine-time incumbent Barbara Ford-Coates with 51.27% of the vote.
 Ford-Coates was the only Democrat holding a countywide elected position.

 Mike Moran

-During his campaign, Moran made only rare public appearances, and he did not specify what he would or would not do, if elected.
+During his campaign, Moran made only rare public appearances, and he did not specify much of what he would or would not do, if elected.
 If he follows up on what he told the Herald-Tribune earlier this year, he will now resign as the head of the PACE Funding Agency.
 PACE stands for Property Assessed Clean Energy.
 It is a state agency that offers home improvement loans to make them more energy efficient.
-Moran made close to $200,000 a year, plus performance bonus as its executive director.
-He also created controversy with his lavish spending — more than $30,000 in 18 months — wining a dining not only private lender executives, but his own political buddies and their spouses.
+Moran made close to $200,000 a year, plus performance bonus as its executive director, while being a county commissioner.
+He also created controversy with his lavish spending — more than $30,000 in 18 months — to wine and dine not only private lender executives, but his own political buddies and their spouses.

 Moran called the tax collectors “rogue” for challenging the state agency.
 But the Florida Attorney’s Office disagrees, weighing in with a legal brief backing the tax collectors’ argument.
-At issue is the fact that the loans are attached to the homeowners’ tax bill, with a very high interest rate.
+At issue is the fact that the high-interest loans are attached to the homeowners’ tax bill.
 That makes the counties, in effect, the chief enforcers for the private lenders.

 One of Moran’s leading critics is fellow Republican Mike Fasano, a former state senator who now serves as tax collector in Pasco County.
 Here’s how Fasano put it in an interview earlier this year with Channel 8 WFLA:

-Mike Fasano: They now provide these loans to thousands and thousands of homeowners to get a new roof, a new air conditioner; Has to be something that’s going to be for the purpose of wind mitigation.
+Mike Fasano: They now provide these loans to thousands and thousands of homeowners to get a new roof, a new air conditioner.
+It has to be something that’s going to be for the purpose of wind mitigation.

 The interest rates are very high.
-There’s no collateral because it’s on your tax notice, so you don’t pay your tax notice.
-What happens is, eventually your home’s gonna get auctioned by the clerk of the court.
+There’s no collateral because it’s on your tax notice.
+So if you don’t pay your tax notice, what happens is, eventually your home’s gonna get auctioned by the clerk of the court.
 So these investors are guaranteed their money.
 But the killer is that a lot of people were not realizing what they were getting themselves into until they got that tax notice.

-JW: PACE loan borrowers do not have to pass income qualification requirements — in other words, they don’t have the ability to repay the loan.
-The yearly PACE bill comes to borrowers once a year, with their homeowners’ tax bill.
+JW: PACE loan borrowers do not have to pass income qualification requirements — in other words, they don’t have to show they’re able to repay the loan.
+The PACE bill comes to borrowers in one fell swoop, once a year, with their homeowners’ tax bill.
 Because it is attached to the tax bill, if a borrower falls behind, the PACE debt jumps ahead of their mortgage payment.
 So this is a very safe investment, both for the private lenders and the investment funds that bundle these loans on Wall Street.

 It is less so for homeowners.
 In Charlotte County, people with PACE loans have a much higher delinquency rate than average homestead owners.
 In Palm Beach County, more than 300 homes have fallen behind on loan payments.
 In Pasco County, just north of Tampa, close to 300 homes were delinquent on their taxes as of a few months ago, because of the PACE program.
 Twenty-four homes have been sold at auction because their owners couldn’t pay property taxes.

 Charles Bear, who lost against Moran in the Republican primaries, worked in the Charlotte County tax collector’s office.
-He described the problem, in a recent interview on The Detail on WSLR.
+He described the problem in a recent interview with Cathy Antunes on The Detail on WSLR.

 Charles Bear: Most of these ideas sound good until you realize that it’s sold as a monthly cost or a monthly expense, but your tax bill is annual.
 It’s not monthly.
 So it’s sold as $150 a month.
 But it’s not $150 a month.
 And most of these people that are taking advantage of these programs are on fixed incomes and they don’t have the means to come up with that all at once in November.